 Hours of Service (HOS) Regulations

-- Rest Periods: Drivers must take regular rest breaks, including at least a 10-hour off-duty period after driving for extended shifts.
+HOS rules are in place to combat driver fatigue, which is a significant factor in many trucking accidents.
+These rules dictate how long drivers can operate without rest.- Rest Periods: Drivers must take regular rest breaks, including at least a 10-hour off-duty period after driving for extended shifts.
 These breaks allow drivers to recover and stay alert while on the road.

 - 14-Hour Driving Limit: Drivers are restricted to a 14-hour on-duty window each day, with only 11 of those hours allowed for driving.
 The remaining time must include non-driving tasks or rest.